HuiFDU/how-to-read-a-paper/paper2.md

 ## V. EXPERIMENTAL VALIDATION

+My comments:
-very solid work. but I have not yet fully understand the equations.
+Very solid work. but I have not yet fully understand the equations.
 I personally just cannot understand the well-know Dowell's approach and Ferreira's approach.